-From a young age we’re aware that calcium builds strong teeth and bones, but further to this, it’s also important in muscle contraction and ensuring the blood clots as it should.
-It’s important to get adequate intakes of calcium especially during childhood and adolescence and for expectant mothers during pregnancy and whilst breastfeeding.
-The presence of vitamin D in many of the fortified plant-based milk alternative will aid in its absorption.
+We know that calcium helps to build strong bones and teeth, but it also plays an important role in muscle contraction and blood clotting.
+Adequate intakes of calcium are especially important during childhood and adolescence, and for expectant mothers during pregnancy and whilst breastfeeding.
+The presence of vitamin D in many of the fortified plant-based milk alternatives will aid its absorption.

 We obtain B12 through the consumption of animal products, which is why plant milk fortification is necessary.
 B12 helps the body keep the nervous system healthy, makes red blood cells, metabolises folate and helps the body use energy.
 If you’re following a vegan diet or consume very little animal products its worth considering B12 supplements.

 As well as calcium, B12 and iodine, other micronutrients present in dairy milk are phosphorus, potassium and riboflavin (vitamin B2).
 Milk is also a source of complete protein, contributes to fat intake and is hydrating, all of which are important, especially for young children.
 Milk can also be a great way of recovering post-workout.

 Plant-based milk sources derive from nuts such as almonds, cashews and hazelnuts; legumes like pea and soy and cereals such as oat and rice as well as hemp seeds and coconuts.
 Although these are all nutritious foods in their own right, after processing, many of their benefits are lost.
 From the drinks included in this blog, only around 6%, on average, of the plant-based item was left within the finished product.
 This is another reason added vitamins and minerals are of benefit in plant-based drinks.